 Being a form tutor is one of the most rewarding parts of the job of being a teacher.
 You’ll have allsorts of characters thrown at you in the course of your teaching career.
 When you go back to school this year who will you be confronted with.
 Will it be a group of scared Year 7s, some spritely Year 9s fresh back from their holidays seeming to have all grown 5 inches in height since you last saw them.
 Perhaps a group of Year 12s who you don’t recognise without a uniform or a group of Year 11s assured and focused ready for their impending marathon of GCSEs.
 As we return to the job in the coming week, you’ll be thinking of your new tutor group.
-With that in mind, you might want to check out some of the idea from Kate Jones’ recent post on ice-breaker activities.

 Being a good form tutor is mostly about developing good relationships with both your tutees and their parents or guardian.
 I used to really enjoy the opportunity to have ‘meet the parent’ sessions with new students entering my tutor group.
 They are a really good opportunity to get together informally without any actual issues (positive or negative), to discuss school life and for them to meet you and have the chance to ask questions and have them answered.
 A tutor plays such a pivotal role in the life of any student in the school; it’s a great idea to forge a positive relationship with families before their child needs anything more urgent than knowing what days they should be doing homework.
 Knowing that you are there for them to turn to is really good.
 Invariably there will be times in the future you will have to have some difficult conversations with some of the parents.
 It is better that your first meeting with families be positive rather than negative.
 You’ll have the opportunity to build a rapport or at least had a positive conversation with them then it will make those conversations less tense than they might be if it was your first ever conversation with them.